 From the early beginnings of the fully wooden dart, the dart shaft has changed and developed to suit the development of darts and flight.
 In the 1930’s most dart barrels were made from Brass and had a steel tip as per today.
 Flights were then made mainly from paper which was self-assembled and placed into a wooden dowel shaft which fitted into the back of the dart barrel as seen here.

 The development of the dart barrel moved forward to a common 4BA shaft screw fitting now rarely seen in the modern dart.
-Most darts purchase today still use an imperial thread 2BA.
+Most darts purchased today still use an imperial thread 2BA.
 However, a small quantity of 4BA is still available from some suppliers.

 As stated, there is no best shaft to use, if you are a watcher of darts and new to the game you will notice all darters will have their own preference in shaft length and type, plastic, metal & nylon.

 When choosing a dart, it is best to try it first.
 As there are not many dedicated dart shops around it isn’t always possible to throw them in the store at a practise board.
 But if you know anyone that plays asked if they will allow you to have a throw of their darts, this way you are more likely to find a weight that suits you.
 Choosing a shaft and flight to go with the dart can be as equally as difficult as choosing a dart.

 Short shafts tend to move the centre of gravity of the dart towards the front end of the barrel.
 For good throwing, most dart throwers hold their darts at this point so if you hold your darts at the front end of the barrel the short shafts might be best suited to your throw.
 Long shaft will effectively move the centre of gravity of the dart towards the back, so if you throw your darts holding them at the back of the dart a long shaft my suit you better than short shafts.